seasparta618/typescript-converter/README.md

 You should be able to see `compiled/index.js` added under the project root directory

-Then using nodejs, run command in terminal
+Then using nodejs, run command in console.

+**Please note: directly using node does not need to use `--` before input-file**

 ```bash
 node compiled/index.js --input-file path/to/input-file.ts [--output-file path/to/output-file.json]
 ```

-Please refer to the [sample input section](#sample-input-anchor) if you want to use the sample input provided using node.
+Please refer to the [sample input section](#using-sample-input) if you want to use the sample input provided using node.

 ## Notes